jeroenhendricksen/habpanel-spotify-playlister/README.md

 ## Installation

-- Add `Spotify Playlister.widget.json` to habpanel
-- Place `release/spotify-playlister.js` file into openHAB html dir under `spotify-playlister` directory, eg:
+1. Place `release/spotify-playlister.js` file into openHAB html dir under `spotify-playlister` directory, eg:

       $ cd <OPENHAB_DIR>/conf/html/
       $ mkdir spotify-playlister && cd "$_"
       $ wget https://raw.githubusercontent.com/jeroenhendricksen/habpanel-spotify-playlister/master/release/spotify-playlister.js

+1. Create the required items inside a .items file.

+1. Install `Spotify Playlister.widget.json` to habpanel.
+This can be done via the Gallery functionality:

+    - Click `Add Widget` in the top-right corner of habpanel web UI.
+    - Choose `Get more...`
+    - Enter `jeroenhendricksen/habpanel-spotify-playlister` for github repository name and click `Go`
+    - Select `Import Widget`

+1. Add the actual widget to habpanel:

+    - Click `Add Widget` in the top-right corner of habpanel web UI.
+    - Select `Spotify Playlister`
+    - Edit the settings for the new widget
     - Select `Don't wrap in container` or else it will break the layout
     - Configure widget selecting your `Spotify_AccessToken` and `Spotify_Player` items